 Ushers: Chester Brown

 Chet Brown was the renowned Patrol Captain of Ballut Abyad.
 Chet served as Captain for this Temple for 9 years, in the height of the popularity of the Marching Patrol.
 He led his Patrol to two Imperial Sessions and was always on Parade at the newly formed Western Shrine Association.
 He was the Parade Guru of the West.

 Under the Directorship of Bill Kunkel, Ballut Abyad Band became known as the Million Dollar Band.
 He was known as the Giver, Besides directing the Shrine Band in his spare time he was Director of Music at the University of New Mexico.

 What a Team Potentate Carl Feak pulled together to orchestrate this First Annual Shine Circus.
 It is of little wonder that this Circus has not only survived, but that it has continuously prospered for the Temple and for the City of Albuquerque.
 “A Job Well Begun is Half Done”.
 It was that first Circus that established the Standard.
 Through the following 61 years the Nobles and Ladies of Ballut Abyad have risen to the Challenge of that Standard by bringing to the people of Albuquerque an affordable Family Circus.

 It’s Show Time, The Lights Dim, The Crowd Hushes, And the Curtain Raises.

 The spot lights silhouette the Ring Master.
 He brings the mike to his face proclaiming

-Ladies and Gentleman, Ballut Abyad Temple Brings for your Enjoyment the sixty third Shrine Circus.
+Ladies and Gentleman, Ballut Abyad Temple Brings for your Enjoyment the sixty fifth Shrine Circus.

 Oh!
 Come to the Circus.